-- Property tax for hospitality developments can vary depending on the location, size, built-up area, amenities offered and type of property. - In India, property tax rates are determined by the local government, and they can differ from one state to another.
+- Property tax for hospitality developments can vary Moreover, each state has a different rule to calculate the depending on the location, size, built-up area, amenities

+Property Tax, causing disparity across the country offered and type of property. - government, and they can differ from one state to another. hotel with a higher property tax.